lukewpc/kysely-cursor/README.md

 ## FAQ

 **Why do tokens break if I change the sort order?**
 Tokens include a signature of the sort spec.
 If it doesn’t match, decoding fails with `Page token does not match sort order` to prevent mixing tokens across screens.

 **Do I have to include `output`?**
 No. If omitted, the last path segment of `col` is used (e.g., `users.created_at → created_at`).
 Use `output` when the selected column alias differs from the DB column.

 **Can the first page expose `prevPage`?**
 The library over‑fetches by `limit+1` to determine if there’s another page.
 You’ll get `prevPage` once you’ve moved forward; an empty result returns no tokens.

 **How are NULLs handled?**
-Ascending sorts treat NULLs first; descending sorts push NULLs last, matching the cursor predicate builder.
-MSSQL/MySQL/SQLite emulate sensible behavior.
+Ascending sorts treat NULLs first; descending sorts push NULLs last.

 ---